 On October 5, 2022, PCT and the AEDA executed an agreement in which the AEDA agreed to forbear from terminating their initial agreement should PCT obtain financing by December 31, 2022.
 On December 1, 2022, PCT and the AEDA executed an amendment to the October 5, 2022 agreement, which amends the period during which the AEDA will forbear any action to terminate their initial agreement from December 31, 2022 to June 30, 2023, and requires PCT to fund the initial construction activities for one line at the Augusta facility and close the AEDA land transaction by June 30, 2023.
 The amendment to the October 5, 2022 agreement also requires PCT to pay the AEDA \$25,000 per month starting in January 2023 until PCT can satisfy certain of its obligations set forth in its agreements.
 Market conditions remain challenging and have created uncertainty as to the timing or likelihood of success of the currently anticipated project financing for the Augusta Facility.
-As a result, PCT is currently pursuing various structures for project financing of our Augusta Facility.
 While PCT remains confident in its ability to finance the Augusta Facility, it is limiting its expenses and adjusting its timeline in light of this uncertainty.
 If PCT is unable to raise additional debt or equity, when desired, or on terms favorable to PCT, PCT's business, financial condition, and results of operations would be adversely affected.